sidney-eliot/3d-artists-handbook/content/composition.md

 - [[#Tilt Shift Camera|Tilt Shift Camera]]

 ## Focal Elements and Emphasis
-Focal Elements and Emphasis dictates the rough order at which the eye looks at the different elements of the artwork.
-This doesn't just apply to static renders but composition can also be achieved in games and even outside of cutscenes.
+Focal Elements and Emphasis dictates the rough order in which the eye looks at the different elements of the artwork.
+This doesn't just apply to static renders, but composition can also be achieved in games and even outside of cutscenes.

 Great composition is achieved through: